MansoorMajeed/archived-esc.sh-hugo/content/blog/2015-05-25-getting-to-know-systemd-ubuntu-1504.md

-+++
+---
-author = "Mansoor A"
+author: Mansoor A
-date = 2015-05-25T17:08:00Z
+date: "2015-05-25T17:08:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "getting-to-know-systemd-ubuntu-1504"
+title: 'Getting to Know Systemd : Ubuntu 15.04+ / Centos 7+, How to manage your system using systemd'
-title = "Getting to Know Systemd : Ubuntu 15.04+ / Centos 7+, How to manage your system using systemd"
+url: getting-to-know-systemd-ubuntu-1504

-+++
+---

 Well, systemd is here.
 But, why should you care?
 If you're going to use ubuntu 15.04+ or Centos 7, you're gonna need systemd.